 Why is Business Credit Important?

-Strong business credit presents a number of vital benefits.
+Strong business credit presents several vital benefits.
 Arguably the most important is its impact on access to advantageous business loans and other forms of credit.
 In addition to your personal credit score, many financial institutions review your business credit before approving applications for business loans.

 The second most important benefit pertains to vendors or suppliers.
-These companies may review your business credit to not only determine if they should work with you, but also if they should extend convenient terms.
+These companies may review your business credit not only to determine if they should work with you but also if they should extend favorable terms.

 In the following sections, we’ll go over the specific effects business credit has on future business loans and business partnerships.

 Anyone who has explored business loans knows that the most affordable products are reserved for borrowers with the highest personal credit scores.
 Depending on your industry, your business credit could be just as integral to your interest rate as your benefits mentioned above credit.
 And like personal credit, even the most marginal differences in points (i.e., two or three percentage points) could significantly raise or lower your interest.